Is it possible to raise awareness about the risk of heart disease in the Czech Republic?

 Is it real at all?

 There are very real differences between cardiovascular mortality in western and eastern Europe.
 The Czech Republic has a higher mortality compared to neighboring Western countries.
-This is probably related to lifestyle, which can be theoretically modified not only by individual choice, but also aided by policies proposed towards reducing the consumption of alcohol and tobacco at state level, and by local politicians.
+This is probably related to lifestyle, which can be theoretically modified not only by individual choice, but also aided by policies proposed towards reducing the consumption of alcohol and tobacco at the state level, and by local politicians.
 Paradoxically, aggressive marketing campaigns of tobacco companies, coupled with historically a very high alcohol consumption, have made Eastern European countries an ideal place to implement effective and measurable public health campaigns.

 Do you have any evidence this is the case here in Brno?